The Little Outfit Schoolhouse: The founders

-How Students Were Recruited
+How students were recruited

 Publicity that would attract students depended mostly on word of mouth but brochures promoting the school were also used.
 An article in Arizona Highways described a number of ranch schools in operation by 1940, their appeal, and their significant benefit to Arizona.
 The Tucson Chamber of Commerce put out a brochure touting the thirteen ranch schools surrounding Tucson including the Little Outfit School.
 The Chicago area produced many students thanks to the Hutchinson's having lived there before purchasing the Little Outfit Ranch.
 The Chicago Tribune published a full-page article on the “Schoolboy Cowboys” with many pictures featuring the local Chicago boys attending the Little Outfit School.

-The Ranch School Concept
+The ranch school concept

 The concept of ranch schooling had an especially high appeal for the parents of students suffering from various health conditions, primarily asthma.
 A better climate, many believed, might assist in the recuperation of sickly youths.
 The parents hoped that the clean, warm air combined with the physical activities that the ranch school offered in addition to the academic work, would aid their children's physical rejuvenation.
 Instructions in the ideals of the cowboys – independence, honesty, and a willingness to work hard added to the ranch school's allure.
 Arizona soon led the nation in the number of ranch schools.